ukparliament/Orchestration/readme.md

 * Storage Devices
 * Schedules

-These components are required and used by the **LogicApps** and **Functions**.
+Therefore these components are required by the **LogicApps** and **Functions**.

 Deploment is initiated through `Tasks` defined within the `Build and Release` section in VSTS.
 These use ARM templates defined in the Infastruture folder which are configured using JSON files, such as `Scheduler.json` located in the `Orchestration / Infrastructure` folder which sets up the schedulated tasks required by data collection functions.

 ## LogicApps ##
-LogicApps collect data required from a variety of sources, such as from Government registers and publications already published by Parliament.
+LogicApps collect data required from a variety of sources, such as from Government registers and publications already published elsewhere by Parliament.
 The data retrieved is stored in the GraphDB by the *Functions* in a consistent format for further use.

 Settings.ps1 script generates task variables that are used by ARM templates (*loop.json) to create workflows.
 Name property is reused accross Logic Apps, scheduler jobs and Azure Functions.
 There are some additional workflows that override defualt ones.